-External beam radiation treatment for brain cancer: It is the most common usage of radiotherapy for brain tumors, where the tumor and nearby brain tissues or the entire brain are exposed to high-intensity radiation.
+External beam radiation treatment for brain cancer: It is the most common usage of radiotherapy for this type of tumor, where the tumor and nearby tissues or the entire brain are exposed to high-intensity radiation.
 Whole-brain irradiations treat metastatic brain cancer when multiple small metastatic foci are spread across the brain.

-Stereotactic radiosurgery: Small and more focused X-ray beams are used to target and destroy brain tumor cells while sparing healthy surrounding tissue.
+Stereotactic radiosurgery: Small and more focused X-ray beams are used to target and destroy the tumor cells while sparing healthy surrounding tissue.
 It is often used to treat inaccessible brain tumors.